Diesel Cars Attempt Comeback With Clean Diesel

-Ms. ANYA TASCHNER (Sales Person, Colonial Volkswagen): I'm going to start up the 2009 Jetta clean diesel.
+ANYA TASCHNER: I'm going to start up the 2009 Jetta clean diesel.

 ARNOLD: Yeah, that's got some pick up.
 Are we going to go down 93 or -

-Ms. REBECCA LINDLAND (Auto Analyst, IHS Global Insight): We are definitely getting more diesels available in the U.S. One of the biggest obstacles though is the state of California which has not decided yet if they're comfortable with the level of carcinogenics that diesel puts out, basically does it cause cancer?
+REBECCA LINDLAND: We are definitely getting more diesels available in the U.S. One of the biggest obstacles though is the state of California which has not decided yet if they're comfortable with the level of carcinogenics that diesel puts out, basically does it cause cancer?

 ARNOLD: But Lindland says that California might craft tougher regulations.
 And she says, that makes many car makers nervous about developing diesel models for the U.S. Still, Lindland herself is a big fan of these new diesel cars.

 LINDLAND: By far and away, the most fun car that I've driven this year, and I drive a lot of them, was BMW Turbo Charged Diesel.
 That thing was so much fun to drive.
 I got fabulous fuel economy, and I had torque to the point where I was going to get arrested.
 It's so fast.
 I mean I was convinced I was going to end up in jail.

 ARNOLD: Chris Arnold, NPR News.